-The Trust committed to invest $\mathfrak{L}0.65$ million from the Central Fund expendable endowment in three social investments during the year.
-Three further investments totalling $\mathfrak{L}1.75$ million were agreed in principle.
-The total under management in Mission Related Investments at the year end was $\mathfrak{L}4.5$ million, as shown in note 11 to the accounts under mission related investments.
+The Trust committed to invest £1.515 million from the Central Fund expendable endowment in five social investments during the year.
+Three further investments totalling £12.5 million were agreed in principle.
+A further £97,000 was provided as grant support - both to catalyse new initiatives and as blended finance in two revenue participation investments.
+The total under management in Mission Related Investments at the year end was £6.1 million, as shown in note 11 to the accounts under mission related investments.